iCliniq Logo

 It is very bad news.
 Sorry for what has happened.

 The probable cause is a chromosomal abnormality, and I think you would have already done that report from the abortion specimen.
-If it is positive for a chromosomal abnormality, then it might get repeated in the next conception.
-You have not mentioned about the karyotyping (test to identify genetic problems) report of you and your spouse.
+If it is positive for a chromosomal abnormality, then it might be repeated in the next conception.
+You have not mentioned the karyotyping (test to identify genetic problems) report of you and your spouse.
 Because sometimes, there may be some problems or abnormalities detected during karyotyping.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!